-Caroline Brooks DuBois was recognized as a Nashville Blue Ribbon Teacher for her dedication to students and excellence in teaching adolescents.
+Caroline Brooks DuBois has been recognized as an MNPS Teacher of the Year and a Nashville Blue Ribbon Teacher.
 The Places We Sleep, an NCTE Notable Book in Poetry and A Bank Street Best Children’s Book of the Year, is her debut middle-grade novel and received a Starred Review from School Library Journal.
-Her second middle-grade verse novel, Ode to a Nobody, is about the 2020 Nashville tornados.
+Her second middle-grade verse novel, Ode to a Nobody, is set in the backdrop of the 2020 Nashville tornados and received Starred Reviews from Publishers Weekly and School Library Journal.
 DuBois lives in Nashville, Tennessee, and works as a teacher.
 Check her out at https://www.carolinebrooksdubois.com

 Contact Caroline Brooke DuBois: carolinebdubois@gmail.com